- Setup a Kubernetes Cluster in version

 Once you have a running cluster with

-kubectl installed, you can install KUDO like so:
+kubectl installed along with the KUDO CLI plugin, you can install KUDO like so:

 Follow the instructions in the Apache Kafka example to deploy a Kafka cluster along with its dependency Zookeeper.

 Create Your First Operator

 To see the powers of KUDO unleashed in full, you should try creating your own operator.

 ## Notes on Minikube If you plan on developing and testing KUDO locally via Minikube, you'll need to launch your cluster with a reasonable amount of memory allocated.
 By default, Minikube runs with 2GB - we recommend at least 10GB, especially if you're working with applications such as [Kafka](examples/apache-kafka.md).
 You can start Minikube with some suitable resource adjustments as follows: ```bash minikube start --cpus=4 --memory=10240 --disk-size=40g

 In order to use KIND with storage operators, it is necessary to modify its Persistent Storage (more details).